Habitat for Humanity

 Of the 50 homes, many of them will be all-electric and feature a variety of energy upgrades, including solar panels, EV charging, electric appliances and weatherization to ensure that energy costs are minimized for the new homeowners.

-This $1.1 million partnership meets all of the goals of our Sustainable Communities initiative in that it aids in infrastructure improvements, underserved community development and creates a healthy environment by improving air quality and reducing carbon emissions.
+This $1.1 million partnership meets all of the goals of our Sustainable Communities program in that it aids in infrastructure improvements, underserved community development and creates a healthy environment by improving air quality and reducing carbon emissions.